warriorgraph/airbrake-docs/jekyll/_docs/features/deploy-tracking.md

 {% endhighlight %}

 ### JSON post data description
-You can post JSON data with the following keys. there are example
+You can post JSON data with the following keys:

 Key | Example
 --- | -------